Who can we trust in the music business?

 In History we have seen longstanding and overwhelming evidence of a “system” that cannot be trusted.
 Music Business is the same.
 A huge platform for millions where it is a hostile environment for betrayal, greed, self-seeking, self glorifying and temporary highs.
 We’ve seen impeccably talented stars die suddenly, with repetitive and predictable patterns of events.
 All these people at one time or another in their lives, needed a source of hope, someone they could trust.
 Not a drug cartel selling them a fix when they needed but divine inspirational Hope.
 The world of entertainment NEVER prepares you for failing in the public eyes with paparazzi publicizing a damaging page on your recent failures.
 You are often reminded of shame by a Major Label and an incomparable standard to the others who are successful, we have desires at times to be successful without counting the true cost.

 The man you shake hands with could be the next person below the record label executive.
 He could set you up to fail a year in advance.
-He will have carefully schemed your entrance and exit-the “agenda” so he benefits at all costs.
 You will be exceptionally talented and you will have exactly what he needs.
-Like the lure of a ring of power, He will will become delusional with the “chance” of fame and fortune because he knows what you will bring to the table.
+A & R’s sell you a dream not reality.
+They are sales people.
+Remember that.
+They will become delusional with the “chance” of benefiting from your fame into his fortune because he knows what you will bring to the table.
 Welcome to the world of Music Business.

 Don’t be so fast to say yes to that Label.
 Don’t believe everyone with a smile on their face has your best interests.
 DO NOT trust verbal agreements.
 The best protection you can get yourself is an Entertainment lawyer (not the one the label assigns to you) He will work for them!
 Indie artists, don’t accept free tracks from producers who claim they want to help, they will sue you later especially if your music gets licensed for film or becomes successful.
 They must sign a contract/disclaimer waiving any right to the track.
 A Contract that only you sign is not enforceable.
 Some will try this and say they will pass it to the third party later on to sign.
 That is a scam and don’t fall for it.
 Give your music and the hard earned investment that it deserves, You have the right to earn a living fairly and being a slave to no man or dead end contract.
 You have the right to refuse to sign anything at all.
 You also have the right to go away and think about it.
 If you can’t afford an entertainment Lawyer, look up the terms you don’t understand online.
 Most of all stay professional at all costs.
 Getting involved with a producer can turn ugly, he calls the shots, he can stop your alum being made, ensure you get dropped owing the Label millions.
 Take huge precautions and make everything accountable for your own protection should you need to take legal recourse, you will want a full proof case when going to court.
 (Ke$ha)